CharlesIrvineKC/mozart/guides/task_types.md

 A service task has two unique arguments: **function** and **inputs**.

 * The **function** field specifies the function that the service task should apply for the purpose of returning output data into the process state.
+The function can be either a captured function or an atom corresponding to a locally defined function of arity 1.
 * The **inputs** field is used to select which process data fields are passed to the task's function.
 If no value is supplied for this field, the entire process data is passed.

 ### Service Task example